 Weather Engagement - Consider taking a few minutes and experiencing the outside weather for as long as it is safe to do so.
 Close both eyes and allow the wind to push against skin and hair.
 Let the rain fall and experience each drop as a unique interaction with the world.
 Maybe we take our shoes off and touch the soil beneath us, sensing the temperature and texture.

-Yoga - This is the practice of posture changes and breathing techniques combined with mediation and relaxation strategies (Pearson, 2019).
-This therapy is ascribed to an ancient philosophy originating in India, and offers gentle movement of the muscles and lungs (Potter, 2020).
+Yoga - This is the practice of posture changes and breathing techniques combined with mediation and relaxation strategies.
+This therapy is ascribed to an ancient philosophy originating in India, and it offers gentle exercise of the muscles and lungs (Potter, 2020 Box 27-1).
 There are online classes available for free, as well as in-person therapies that require a financial commitment.

 Massage - By manipulating the muscle layers and connective tissues, we are able to release tension, promote relaxation and better connect our minds with areas of our bodies that may be holding onto emotional and physical pain (Van der kolk, 2015).
 Each massage therapist will have their own approach and area of expertise.
 We can empower ourselves to research the type of massage we think will benefit us the most, seek out the best practitioner for our preferences, and move on to another practitioner if we find that we didn’t benefit from the time spent together.